• Blog

 The power of media is a fact of society and proves even truer today with rapid advances such as AI and social media.
 As society changes, the media and related industries change to reflect relevance.

 As the saying goes, That’s showbiz.
 Inherent within it lives a strategic business model, but these films were also lifelines for consumers back then.
-The technology, economy, and stardom embedded within classic Hollywood cinema reflects an unrepeatable time in history, and because of that, will live on forever.
+The technology, economy, and stardom embedded within classic Hollywood cinematography reflects an unrepeatable time in history, and because of that, will live on forever.

 The following films are some of the most notable for its time: